upperlinecode/flask-and-MongoDB/readme.md

 Lastly, the function will return the text "Added User!" on the page.

-With Flask running, once you've added this new route and successfully gotten a page that says "Added User!", head back to your MongoDB interface, navigate to yoru "Collections" (using the "Collections" button on the "Overview"), and notice that you have a new collection called `users`.
+With Flask running, once you've added this new route and successfully gotten a page that says "Added User!", head back to your MongoDB interface, navigate to your "Collections" (using the "Collections" button on the "Overview"), and notice that you have a new collection called `users`.
 Clicking on that collection should show a new entry with the name you submitted!

+#### Using a Form to Collect Data

 Using the backend to write data to a database is not very user-friendly.
 Instead, we'd ideally use a form to collect the user's data and then store that data to the database.
 Let's do this by adding a new route and a new HTML template: